Dinnerbone/mcstatus/README.md

 MinecraftQuery
 ======

-With 1.9 came a shiny new tool to allow native status querying in vanilla Minecraft servers.
+With Minecraft (old-beta-release-)1.9 came a shiny new tool to allow native status querying in vanilla Minecraft servers.
 This is a simple class designed to aid in retrieving any data from the servers.

 See it in action: [http://dinnerbone.com/minecraft/tools/status/](http://dinnerbone.com/minecraft/tools/status/)